-In the latest Chief Planner’s letter to Chief Planning Officers (March) key messages for heads of planning authorities during the COVID-19 crisis.
+The latest Chief Planner’s letter to Chief Planning Officers (March) contains key messages for heads of planning authorities during the COVID-19 crisis.

 Planning authorities are urged to “continue to provide the best service possible” and “prioritise decision making” particularly in support of the local economy.
 Councils are advised to take an innovative approach to overcoming logistical problems and are “encouraged… to explore every opportunity to use technology to ensure that discussions and consultations can go ahead“.

 The government will enable legislation to allow councils’ committee meetings (including planning committees) to be held virtually for a temporary period.